Regional Class-Planned Pre-Reunion Events

 - Wharton Alumni Relations will also provide Wharton-branded cocktail napkins, swag, and name tags for your attendees and to enhance the branding of your event.

 - It is recommended that a follow-up email be sent to attendees to thank them for joining you.
-Suggested marketing timeline listed below.
+A suggested marketing timeline is shared below.

 Reunion Liaisons by class year: